-Cost of living is the amount of money required to cover necessary expenses to maintain a certain lifestyle standard in a particular place and time.
+Cost of living is defined as the amount of money required to cover necessary expenses to maintain a certain lifestyle standard in a particular place and time.
 Necessary expenses can include housing, food, taxes, health care, clothing, education, entertainment and transportation.

 Cost of living is linked to income and is used to compare the livability of different cities.
 Because prices vary from one city to the next, cost of living helps you determine how affordable it is to live in a specific city or region.